Judy Chicago: A Retrospective

-Judy Chicago: A Retrospective will be on view from May 9 through September 5, 2020, at the de Young museum in San Francisco.
+Judy Chicago: A Retrospective will be on view at the de Young museum in San Francisco.
 The exhibition is organized by Claudia Schmuckli, Curator in Charge of Contemporary Art and Programming at the Fine Arts Museums of San Francisco.

 Judy Chicago: A Retrospective will include a number of works that Chicago produced as a young artist in Los Angeles.
 Developed in response to the reigning minimalist aesthetic, painting series such as Pasadena Lifesavers and Fresno Fans, and sculptures such as Rainbow Pickett and Sunset Squares, demonstrate her early interest in what she has termed “fringe techniques and subjects.”
 Having enrolled in auto-body school to learn techniques that are not taught at art school, Chicago produced a number of spray-painted car hoods, hung on the wall like paintings.
 The series’ bold, female-centric imagery is represented in the exhibition by works, such as Birth Hood, and Bigamy Hood.